highlyavailable/go-template/README.md

-# Go Template App
+# Go Template

 ## Overview

-Go Template App is a Go application template with a structured layout and Docker support.
+A Go application template with a structured layout and Docker support.
 Use the `Makefile` to build and run the application efficiently.

 ## Getting Started